gexijin/idepGolem/README.md

 sudo docker stop idep
 sudo docker rm idep
 ```
-After stopping it, you can restart it by Step 2, which also pulls the latest iDEP image from DockerHub.
+After stopping it, you can restart it by repeating Step 2, which also pulls the latest iDEP image from DockerHub.
 We update it frequently, make sure you upgrade your image at least on a monthly basis.